ArthurMatta/ROBO/Assignment_2/README.md

 # Assignment 2

-Project developed for the MIEIC ROBO curricular unit
+This is the repository for Assignment 2 of the Robotics curricular unit at FEUP.

 ## Goal

 The goal of this project is to develop a robot capable of following an angled wall.
 To that end, we developed a robot using the Robot Operational System (ROS) for the robot logic and the Simple Two-Dimensional Robot Simulator (STDR Simulator) to simulate the environment.

-## Setup
+## Pre-Requisites & Setup

 - [Install ROS melodic](http://wiki.ros.org/melodic/Installation);
 - [Configure the catkin workspace](http://wiki.ros.org/ROS/Tutorials/InstallingandConfiguringROSEnvironment#Create_a_ROS_Workspace);